EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-connect-a-specific-network.md

 ## Overview
-This guide provides instructions on how to connect to specifc blockchain network when using `cleos`. `Cleos` can connect to a specific node by using the `--url` optional argument, followed by the http address and port number.
+This guide provides instructions on how to connect to specific EOSIO blockchain network when using `cleos`. `Cleos` can connect to a specific node by using the `--url` optional argument, followed by the http address and port number.

 The examples use the `--url`optional argument to send commands to the specified blockchain.